 - Zombie Claus: The Jolly Undead Elf has grey skin.

 - In Spirit Hunter: NG, if the lopsided gait and bloodstained shirt weren't enough of a hint, D-Man's blue-purple skin when he finally meets Akira marks him as an undead spirit.

 - In Zombie Ranch people turned into zombies become noticeably green.
 Other mammals just seem to go green on the inside.

 - The Kingfisher: Pale vampires abound.

-- Being based off of Exalted, Keychain of Creation features various extremely pale Abyssals, the best-known of which is, of course, Secret.
+- Being based on Exalted, Keychain of Creation features various extremely pale Abyssals, the best-known of which is, of course, Secret.

-- School Bites: All of the usual vampires have chalk white skin, save Cleobatra whose African American but still sports a bit of paleness.
+- School Bites: All of the usual vampires have chalk-white skin, save for Cleobatra who's African American but still sports a bit of paleness.